Janchorizo/tfm-slr/README.md

 	the same base name as the initial with a '.filtered' extension appended, containing all the references from the original that have met all the inclusion criteria defined in the csv.

+The result of applying the inclusion and exclusion crteria is a set of 93 articles related to the questions firstly proposed; framed in the design and implementation of bioinformatic workflows/pipelines in the context of wes and rnaseq analysis.